Trams in Kyiv: During the Soviet Union

 After the Russian Revolution and the Russian Civil War, reconstruction of the tramway system began.
-Several tram lines had been dismantled and had not been rebuilt.
-The private-held lines had been connected with the state-owned ones and several new ones were built.
-In 1924 trams begin to operate at Solomianka, and in 1926 the line at Bulionska Street (now Kazymyra Malevycha Street) was built.
+Several tram lines were dismantled and were not rebuilt.
+The privately held lines were connected with the state-owned ones and several new ones were built.
+In 1924, trams begin to operate at Solomianka, and in 1926 the line at Bulionska Street (now Kazymyra Malevycha Street) was built.

-The old and outdated tramcars required restoration as the industry of the country could not manufacture new rolling stock.
+The old and outdated tramcars required restoration, as the industry of the country could not manufacture new rolling stock.
 The reconstruction was carried out in the main tram depot of the system, the Dombal Depot, which would later become the Kyiv Electric Transport Factory.
 From 1928 to 1932, 80 two-axle motor tramcars and 65 trailer cars were manufactured for Kyiv.
 From 1932, the depot started producing four-axle tramcars.
 In these tramcars, the motorman's area was separated from the passenger saloon, but was not warmed during the winter.

 In the 1930s, various tram expansion projects were proposed, featuring the lines in Shevchenkivskyi and Solomianskyi Districts, as well as connections with the left bank of the city.
 Most of the projects were cancelled because of the introduction of the Kyiv trolleybus system, which also caused the dismantling of the tram line in city center.

-In 1932 the line at Ivana Fedorova Street had been built.
-In 1934 the line at Dehtyarivska Street had been opened.
-In 1935 the tram began to operate at Tymiryazievska Street (now Sadovo-Botanichna Street), as well as the Pechersk line.
-In 1936 the tram network had reached the Darnytsia Wagon Repair Plant (DVRZ).
+In 1932, the line at Ivana Fedorova Street was built.
+In 1934, the line at Dehtyarivska Street was opened.
+In 1935, the tram began to operate at Tymiryazievska Street (now Sadovo-Botanichna Street), as well as the Pechersk line.
+In 1936, the tram network reached the Darnytsia Wagon Repair Plant (DVRZ).

-In 1941 Nazi Germany attacked the Soviet Union.
+In 1941, Nazi Germany attacked the Soviet Union.
 During the first battle of Kyiv in September, tram operation was stopped.
-Under Nazi occupation the tram was working intermittently and mostly for freight purposes.
-During the second battle in 1943 its operation was stopped again.
-The tram network in the city center incurred heavy damage which would not be restored during the war.
-After the war the tram was used for garbage removal during the repair works.
+Under Nazi occupation, the tram worked intermittently and mostly for freight purposes.
+During the second battle in 1943, its operation was stopped again.
+The tram network in the city center incurred heavy damage, which would not be restored during the war.
+After the war, the tram was used for garbage removal during the repair works.

-In 1951 the tram line at Klovskyi Descent was opened, but other central lines were dismantled around the same time.
-In 1954 the tram line at Paton Bridge was opened, reconnecting two banks after the war.
-In 1956 the line at Diahonalna Street (now Leonida Kadenyuka Avenue) was opened.
-In 1958 the tram began to operate at Kharkivske Highway.
+In 1951, the tram line at Klovskyi Descent was opened, but other central lines were dismantled around the same time.
+In 1954, the tram line at Paton Bridge was opened, reconnecting two banks after the war.
+In 1956, the line at Diahonalna Street (now Leonida Kadenyuka Avenue) was opened.
+In 1958, the tram began to operate at Kharkivske Highway.